 For example, screenshots are saved as .png files, while photographs taken with the camera are saved as .jpg or .heif files.
 Because .jpg files are typically smaller in size due to the lesser-quality detail, you could save some storage space by converting screenshots to .jpg rather than storing .png alternatives.

-In this tutorial, we'll walk you through how to convert various image file types to JPG or PNG on iPhone or iPad with a useful conversion app for iOS that can be downloaded from the App Store for free.
+In this tutorial, we show you how to convert various image file types to JPG or PNG on iPhone and iPad for free.
+The methods here work without needing the internet.

 The iPhone's camera may have gotten a lot of upgrades over the years, and it may be one of the most popular point-and-shoot cameras in the world, but that's not to say it's perfect.
 Just like any other camera, it can be subject to hardware issues and software bugs.